sap-tutorials/eda/tutorials/prepare-hub/prepare-hub.md

 }
 ```

 The event shared above would be considered a notification event, as it only contains the Business Partner ID that has been changed.
-As we can see it doesn't contain any information about the Business Partner itself, just the ID.
+As you can see it doesn't contain any information about the Business Partner itself, just the ID.

-If we would like to get more information about the Business Partner, we would need to call the [Business Partner (A2X) API](https://hub.sap.com/api/API_BUSINESS_PARTNER/overview), available in SAP S/4HANA Cloud, to get the details.
+If you would like to get more information about the Business Partner, you would need to call the [Business Partner (A2X) API](https://hub.sap.com/api/API_BUSINESS_PARTNER/overview), available in SAP S/4HANA Cloud, to get the details.

 > 🧭 Take some time to explore what's documented on the [Business Partner events - Overview page](https://hub.sap.com/event/CE_BUSINESSPARTNEREVENTS/overview).
 You will be able to find lots of valuable information here, for example, [event reference](https://hub.sap.com/event/CE_BUSINESSPARTNEREVENTS/resource), event specifications (in JSON and YAML format), and a link to the [documentation](https://help.sap.com/docs/SAP_S4HANA_CLOUD/3c916ef10fc240c9afc594b346ffaf77/a75345282ddd4054a1e5ce7687e4b088.html?locale=en-US&state=PRODUCTION&version=2402.500).